Hempcrete: Applications

+Properties

-Mechanical Properties
+Mechanical properties

 Typically, hempcrete has a low mechanical performance.
 Hempcrete is a fairly new material and is still being studied.
 Several items affect the mechanical properties of hempcrete such as aggregate size, type of binder, proportions within the mixture, manufacturing method, molding method, and compaction energy.
 All studies show variability within hempcrete properties and determine that it is sensitive to many factors.

 A study was conducted that focuses on the variability and statistical significance of hempcrete properties by analyzing two sizes of hempcrete columns with hemp from two different distributors under a normal distribution.
 The coefficient of variance (COV) indicates the dispersion of experimental results and is important in understanding the variability among hempcrete properties.
-It is important to note that young’s modulus continually has a high COV across multiple experiments.
-The young’s modulus of hempcrete is 22.5MPA.
-Young’s modulus and compressive strength are two mechanical properties that are correlated.
-The compressive strength is typically around 0.3MPA.
+Young's modulus continually has a high COV across multiple experiments.
+The Young's modulus of hempcrete is 22.5 MPA.
+Young's modulus and compressive strength are two mechanical properties that are correlated.

+The compressive strength is typically around 0.3 MPA.
 Due to the lower compressive strength, hempcrete cannot be used for load-bearing elements in construction.
 Density is affected by drying kinetics, with a larger specific area the drying time decreases.
 The size of the specimen and the hemp shives should be accounted for when determining the density.
-In the model, the density of hempcrete is 415kg/m3 with an average coefficient of variance (COV) of 6.4%.
+In the model, the density of hempcrete is 415 kg/m3 with an average coefficient of variance (COV) of 6.4%.